Learn how to protect your Mac computers using a recovery or firmware password

 The Recovery Password library item allows you to configure and apply recovery passwords to Mac computers with Apple silicon and EFI firmware passwords to Intel-based Mac computers, all from within the same library item.

 Kandji supports automatically generating per-computer passwords with optional configurable time-based rotation, or you can set a manual static password.
-You can also provide existing known firmware passwords for Intel-based Mac computers to automatically update them using Kandji.
+You can also provide existing known firmware passwords for Intel-based Mac computers to update them using Kandji automatically.

 Create a Recovery Password Library Item

-Log in to your Kandji instance before performing the next steps.
+Log in to your Kandji tenant before performing the next steps.

-3. Select the Recovery Password option and then click Add & Configure
+- Select the Recovery Password option and then click Add & Configure.

-4. Choose whether to have Kandji automatically generate computer-specific passwords or to manually specify a static password.
+- Choose whether to have Kandji automatically generate computer-specific passwords or to specify a static password manually.

-5. If you choose to have Kandji automatically generate computer-specific passwords, choose whether Kandji should automatically rotate the password and specify how often.
+- If you have Kandji automatically generate computer-specific passwords, choose whether Kandji should automatically rotate the password and specify how often.

-6. If you have firmware passwords already deployed to Intel-based Mac computers, enable the Legacy Firmware passwords option so that Kandji can update them.
+- If you have firmware passwords already deployed to Intel-based Mac computers, enable the Legacy Firmware passwords option so Kandji can update them.

-8. Optionally add up to 19 more legacy passwords(20 total) for Kandji to try to use when updating them.
+- Optionally add up to 19 more legacy passwords(20 total) for Kandji to use when updating them.

 Kandji cannot update existing deployed firmware passwords on Intel-based Mac computers unless the currently in-use password(s) are provided to Kandji in the Legacy Firmware passwords section.